Pennsieve/pennsieve-agent-python/README.md

     cd src
     python3.9 -m grpc_tools.protoc --python_out=. -I. --grpc_python_out=. pennsieve2/protos/agent.proto
 ```
-Notice, this command does not produce a valid agent_pb2.py file when executed for Python3.10 - it does not use reflection and is reported as error for Flake8.
+Notice, this command does not produce a valid agent_pb2.py file when executed for Python3.10 or formatted by black - it does not use reflection and is reported as error for Flake8.

 To create a package and upload it to PyPI, first update the package version in the pennsieve2/__init__.py, then execute: